dylan-lang/testworks/documentation/users-guide/source/reference.rst

    :signature: define test *test-name* (#key *description, tags*) *body* end
    :parameter test-name: Name of the test; a Dylan variable name.
-   :parameter description: A string describing the purpose of the test.
+   :parameter #key description: A string describing the purpose of the test.
-   :parameter tags: A list of strings to tag this test.
+   :parameter #key tags: A list of strings to tag this test.

    Tests may contain arbitrary code, plus any number of assertions.
    If any assertion fails the test will fail, but any remaining